Have you ever wished that you had a robot to do things like clean your house or walk your dog?

 This robo-advisor gives you the ability to make money while staying in line with your values.

 That’s right – Wealthsimple is great for just about everybody – although that largely depends on your individual goals.
-Learn more about Socially Responsible Investing.
+For example, learn more about Socially Responsible Investing.

 How Wealthsimple works